JuanCTorres/cs75/README.md

 * run read_data.py
 * 'size' variable in \_\_main__ determines the number of data points in output file ./data/plants/label_scores.txt.
 Feel free to change this variable.

+# Reading in preprocessed data
+use read_data.read_preprocessed_data() which returns a tuple of labels and features